nashie1004/online-chess/README.md

 1. fifty move rule
 2. show proper chess move notation
 3. 3 fold repetition
-4. user piece and board ui preference
 5. responsive ui
 6. toaster
 7. table reload/refresh
-8. some framer motion?
-9. more sounds and some phaser effects
+8. some framer motion?, more sounds and some phaser effects
 10. if both player exited and a timer is running, cancel timer?

 ### SQLite